 Genesee Emergency Services Facility

-The new fire station includes fire department HQ, five double-deep drive-thru apparatus bays and related support functions, kitchen, Decontamination room, and a community room that provides space for training, meetings, and an emergency evacuation center for up to 200 people.
-The new station is also designed to meet the requirements of agencies and laws including ADA, as well as local and state adopted building codes.
+The new station includes fire department Headquarters, five double-deep drive-thru apparatus bays and related support functions, a kitchen, a decontamination room, and a community room providing space for training, meetings, and an emergency evacuation center for up to 200 people.
+The City of Genesee hopes the new station will help retain volunteers who can now spend their time helping people instead of working on a building.